 It also offers a decent battery, with an advertised 7 hours of talk time, plus 14 days of battery life if the phone is left on standby.
 This makes it one of the better Windows Phone 7 offerings in this respect.

 The phone comes with many of the standard features that you would expect, such as conference calling and a speakerphone, but it is unable to connect to 4G networks.
-This isn’t an issue if you are happy with the connection speeds offered by 3G networks, but if you want the fastest internet access possible it may be a problem.

 The camera is pretty good, offering 720p video capture and a range of editing options that will be great for the amateur photographer in you.
 Just remember that you are going to have to be wary of running out of space before too long, particularly with the 8GB model.